CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 ### Arbitrary mesh loading and rendering
 A mesh loading of wahoo.obj.
 Used tinyObj to read data.
-Used triangle intersection function glm::intersectRayTriangle to calculate intersections of the mesh object. （Need improvement）
+Used triangle intersection function glm::intersectRayTriangle to calculate intersections of the mesh object.
+(Need improvement with better data structure or aabb)

 ![](img/mesh_object.png)